rawveg/trader-magic/README.md

 ## 📜 License

+**Important:** As of March 15, 2025, TraderMagic is licensed under AGPL-3.0.
+Any forks or derivations must comply with AGPL unless a commercial license is obtained.

-TraderMagic is licensed under the MIT License.
+TraderMagic is licensed under the GNU Affero General Public License (AGPL).
 See the [LICENSE](LICENSE) file for details.